-And while developers of popular browsers such as Firefox, Chrome, Edge or Opera do try to patch their software regularly, browsing the Internet without a firewall and VPN is becoming an increasingly less private experience.
+While developers of popular browsers such as Firefox, Chrome, Edge or Opera do try to patch their software regularly, browsing the Internet without a firewall and VPN is becoming an increasingly less private experience.
 We created this Best VPN for Opera list to find the best services for fans of the browser.

 Opera browser vulnerabilities explained